Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-Most appearance-based gaze estimation methods only utilize static eye images and often ignore temporal trace of gaze, albeit it contains important information.
-Palmero et al.~\cite{benefit_of_temporal_info_for_appearace_based_gaze_est_etra20} demonstrated the benefit of temporal gaze sequence by implementing a many-to-one CNN-recurrent model for gaze estimation.
-By bringing into temporal information, the researchers realized an error reduction of up to 19.78\% on average, respectively 16.91\% for the horizontal axis and 23\% for the vertical axis.
-In another promising appearance-based model, Cheng et al.~\cite{Cheng_2018_ECCV} introduced a new asymmetric regression-evaluation network (ARE-Net) that exploits the asymmetry of human eyes.
-The model consists of an asymmetric regression network (AR-Net) that estimates 3D gaze direction and evaluation networks (E-Net) which assess the performance of each eye and adjust the regression strategy accordingly.
+Most appearance-based gaze estimation methods only utilize static eye images and often overlook temporal traces of gaze, which contain important information. \cite{benefit_of_temporal_info_for_appearace_based_gaze_est_etra20} demonstrated the benefit of temporal gaze sequence by implementing a many-to-one CNN-recurrent model for gaze estimation.
+Incorporating temporal information, the researchers achieved an average error reduction of up to 19.78\%, specifically 16.91\% for the horizontal axis and 23\% for the vertical axis.
+In another appearance-based model,~\cite{Cheng_2018_ECCV} introduced a new asymmetric regression-evaluation network (ARE-Net) that exploits the asymmetry of human eyes.
+The model consists of an asymmetric regression network (AR-Net) that estimates 3D gaze direction and evaluation networks (E-Net), which assess the performance of each eye and adjust the regression strategy accordingly.
 While a model considering a single eye can achieve an accuracy of 6.3$^{\circ}$ on the MPIIGaze~\cite{Zhang2019MPIIGaze} dataset, the proposed method decreased the error to 5.0$^{\circ}$.
-Returning to the context of eye tracking in immersive virtual environments, a common problem is the HMD slippage, which can dramatically downgrade the gaze estimation accuracy of appearance-based models due to their sensitivity to camera placement.
-To mitigate this issue, Stojanov et al.~\cite{stojanov2022benefits} recently incorporated depth information in parallel to eye appearance while using two approaches to improve the robustness against fitment and slippage.
-While the first approach simply combines features from the eye image and depth map channel-wise, the second approach exploits the so-called transformer-based cross-modal attention (CMA) block~\cite{zhang2022can} and increases the generalizability of the model to a large extent.
+Moving to the context of eye tracking in immersive VR, a common problem is HMD slippage, which can degrade the gaze estimation accuracy of appearance-based models due to the camera placement sensitivity.
+To mitigate this issue, \cite{stojanov2022benefits} incorporated depth information parallel to eye appearance, using two approaches to improve robustness against fitting and slippage.
+While the first approach combines features from the eye image and depth map channels, the second approach utilizes the so-called transformer-based cross-modal attention block~\cite{zhang2022can}, which significantly enhances the model's generalizability.

-\paragraph{Hybrid Gaze Estimation} Besides appearance-based and model-based techniques, in the last years, gaze estimation techniques that combine both have also drawn attention.
-Such models are often called hybrid models.
-As the name implies, these methods like~\cite{park2018deep, park2018learning} commonly use deep learning models to extract eye geometric features and then map the features to gaze position.
+\paragraph{Hybrid Gaze Estimation} Besides appearance-based and model-based techniques, gaze estimation techniques that combine both have also drawn attention, often referred to as hybrid models.
+These methods~\cite{park2018deep, park2018learning} commonly use deep learning models to extract eye geometric features and then map the features to gaze positions.